Meat consumption is a matter of serious health concern

 Here are 7 reasons why you should eat less meat.

-#1: The world’s biggest meat and dairy producers emit more combined greenhouse gases than Exxon Mobil, Shell or BP, the 3 top oil production companies, according to a new report by GRAIN (Genetic Resources Action International) and the Institute for Agriculture and Trade Policy.
+#1: Meat and dairy producers emit more greenhouse gases than Exxon Mobil, Shell or BP, the 3 top oil production companies(1).

-#3: Diets higher in animal protein, animal fat and cholesterol may be associated with protein leakage into the urine.
-This is a sign of kidney damage, says Dr. Michael Greger of NutritionalFacts.org
+#3: Diets higher in animal protein, animal fat and cholesterol may be associated with protein leakage into the urine, a sign of kidney damage(3).

-Diseases linked to unhealthful diet and lifestyle choices, such as diabetes, cancer and heart disease are the leading causes of death in the U.S.
+Diabetes, cancer and heart disease, all linked to unhealthful diet and lifestyle are the leading causes of death in the U.S.

 Another study showed that the way meat is cooked increases its carcinogenic risk.
 For example, being around a barbecue and breathing barbecue fumes is a significant source of health threats to all participants, standing 6 feet away from a charcoal grill.

-#6: According to a new study published in Diabetes Care, saturated fat found in animal protein increases the risk of liver disease more than sugar and unsaturated fats.
+#6: Saturated fat found in animal protein increases the risk of liver disease more than sugar and unsaturated fats(6).

-#7: The journal Stroke published a study of 125, 000 people followed over a period of 22 years.
-For every 1 to 2 ounces of processed meat eaten per day, there was a 30% increased risk of a stroke.
+#7: A study of 125, 000 people followed over a period of 22 years demonstrated that for every 1 to 2 ounces of processed meat eaten per day, there was a 30% increased risk of a stroke(7).